Facts at a Glance

 In addition to language arts, mathematics, science and social studies, students study visual arts, music (vocal and instrumental), physical education, computer and technology skills, library skills, and Spanish.

-Smith College provides us with a number of curricular resources including the Smith College Museum of Art, the Smith College Botanic Gardens, the Smith College athletic facilities, and Smith College laboratory facilities and cultural programs.
+Smith College provides us with a number of curricular resources including the Smith College Museum of Art, the Botanic Garden of Smith College, the Smith College athletic facilities, and Smith College laboratory facilities and cultural programs.

 Community service is integral to our ethos and service projects are undertaken at each grade level.